Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 At least, PIA’s UK London-Streaming server never failed to unblock BBC iPlayer from overseas, which not every VPN can do with this level of consistency.

-As we’ve already pointed out, too many free VPNs listed in the App Store are too risky to use (and Apple has done very little to fix this serious problem).
+As we’ve mentioned already, many free VPNs listed in the App Store are too risky to use (and Apple has done very little to fix this serious problem).

-And the few secure ones left have many limitations to will most likely frustrate you.
-That’s why we can only recommend two free VPN apps right now: Proton VPN and Windscribe.
+And the few secure apps left come with significant limitations, so will most likely frustrate you.
+That’s why we can only recommend two free VPNs for iPhone right now: Proton VPN and Windscribe.

-They’re far from perfect, with meaningful restrictions compared to our subscription-based recommendations, but they will provide a much safer, faster and enjoyable experience than most other free VPNs.
+They’re far from perfect, with meaningful restrictions compared to our subscription-based recommendations, but they will provide a safer, faster and more enjoyable experience than most other free VPNs.

-Proton VPN is our top-rated free VPN for iPhone, and we’ve ranked it higher than other free VPNs because it has no data usage limits, so you can leave it on all the time.
+Proton VPN is our top-rated free VPN for iPhone, and it ranks higher than other free VPNs mainly because it has an unlimited usage policy, so you can leave it on all the time.

-However, Proton VPN is not for everyone, especially content seekers.
-In fact, the VPN’s major drawback is that it won’t unblock streaming apps and doesn’t allow P2P traffic on any of its servers.
+Proton VPN is not for everyone, though, especially content seekers.
+One of the major downsides is that it won’t unblock streaming apps and it blocks P2P traffic on all free servers.

-Moreover, unlike Windscribe, Proton VPN no longer allows you to choose your server location.
+Moreover, Proton VPN doesn’t allow you to choose a server location.
 Instead, it automatically connects you to the nearest available server.

 Proton VPN’s free iOS application.

-Proton VPN lets you use as much data as you want for free.
-This makes it the best secure free VPN that you can leave running all the time.
+Proton VPN lets you use as much data as you want for free so you can leave the app running all the time.

 Rather than imposing speed and bandwidth caps, Proton VPN instead limits the functionality of its free plan by blocking access to streaming services.

-Case in point, the free VPN has never worked with any streaming service we test for, including US Netflix, Disney+, Hulu, and BBC iPlayer.
+Case in point, the free VPN has never worked with any streaming service we test for, including US Netflix, Disney+, Prime Video, or BBC iPlayer.

-All of Proton VPN’s apps, including the free ones, adhere to the company’s privacy-focused logging policy and use 256-bit encryption to secure connections.
+All of Proton VPN’s apps, including the free ones, use AES-256 or ChaCha20 encryption to secure your iPhone’s connections, and never log identifiable activity data.

 Proton VPN’s free app has many security features

-Other advanced features, such as Secure Core servers and VPN Accelerator, are only available if you upgrade.
+Other advanced features that Proton VPN is known for, such as Secure Core servers and VPN Accelerator, are only available if you upgrade.

 The company has published every audit it has undergone, and has promptly fixed any vulnerability reported, highlighting the company’s ongoing commitment to its values.